APSU

 GRADES based on improvement, preparation, memorization, performance, eagerness to work, length of practice time, journal entries, attendance in lessons, labs, observations, and concerts .

 PLEASE CONTACT ME IF YOU NEED TO MISS A LESSON.
 I WILL CONTACT YOU IF I NEED TO MISS.
 ALL LESSONS WILL BE MADE UP.
 GET A NOTEBOOK!
-The above schedule and procedures are subject to change in the event of extenuating circumstances.
+CAVEAT The above schedule and procedures are subject to change in the event of extenuating circumstances.

-Each student will present a 30-35 minute recital of varying languages and styles.
+JUNIOR RECITAL MUSIC 3950 Each student will present a 30-35 minute recital of varying languages and styles.
 Sing a hearing 3 to 4 weeks before the recital.
 A typical recital could consist of a Handel aria in English or Italian, a group of German Lieder and French chansons, a group of American and/or British song, and perhaps one operatic aria.

 SENIOR RECITAL MUSIC 4930 30-40 minutes of music, otherwise similar to Junior Recital.